 LifeInk 200 is a high concentration collagen bioink useful for bioprinting structures with high shape fidelity.
 As the most common protein in many tissues’ ECMs, collagen-based bioinks are great for cell encapsulation because they demonstrate increased cell adhesion1.
 As a result of thermal crosslinking, the collagen molecules form fibrils and then more stable and stronger collagen fibers2.
 Many studies show collagen’s versatility to be used in many different tissue applications3-5.
 Here, we present a process for using the FRESH method as a support bath to print LifeInk 200, a high concentration collagen bioink.
-This process creates viable 3D structures of cell-laden collagen with repeatable, accurate geometries.
+In this viability report, we will analyze 3D structures of cell-laden bioprinted collagen with repeatable, accurate geometries.

 - Bioprinted Alginate Viability